 Here are four reasons why customer references are indispensable in today’s sales environment:

 Customer references help establish credibility.
 They help balance out bias that prospects know is part of a salesperson’s pitch.
 That’s because a customer’s story presents the experiences of people outside your company—people who actually use your products.
 Just as you’re more likely to believe a friend that praises a restaurant than the restaurant’s television ad, your prospects are more likely to believe their peers about the value of your company’s offerings.

 References bring your offerings to life with a compelling personal story

 Another reason customer references are so powerful is that they describe real-world situations.
 Whereas many marketing pieces deal in abstractions, customer stories show how people or companies are actually deriving the value you promise.
 The customer adds heft and substance to your company’s product positioning.

 At their most elemental level, customer references are about how your current customers are using your company’s products successfully.
-And the beauty of customer stories is that they help people imagine new situations where those products will work.
-In this way, customer references help prospects “try on” what your company has to offer.
+The beauty of customer stories is that they help people imagine new situations where those products will work.
+As a result, customer references help prospects “try on” what your company has to offer.

 Customer references are powerful tools that equip sales and marketing experts with stories to engage prospects and close deals.
 It’s no surprise that high-performing companies worldwide invest substantial resources in cultivating reference relationships and leveraging those relationships to create and publish reference assets.

 Are you ready to join them?
 Porter Consulting will provide you with the resources you need to enrich your portfolio with compelling customer stories.
 Contact us today at firstname.lastname@example.org.